Fukuoka Castle: Hon-maru

-A hon-maru is a kuruwa located in the heart of a Japanese castle, which is a complex of kuruwas.
+A hon-maru is a kuruwa located in the heart of a Japanese castle, which is a complex of kuruwa enclosures.
 Fukuoka Castle was built in the style of Teikaku-shiki or Hashigokaku-shiki (a plan in which the hon-maru, ni-no-maru, and san-no-maru share common defensive lines on one side, because the topography and the castle plan gives a particular advantage to that side) and its hon-maru is situated in the south of the inner castle.
 The hon-maru measures 125 m from east to west, and 230 m from north to south.

 The hon-maru is shaped like an abbreviated form of a cross because of the complicated exterior lines of stone walls.
 The de-sumis (salient corners) on the north side of the hon-maru are rectangular flanking projections which increase the castle's defensibility; the iri-sumis (receded corners) on the south side of the hon-maru also increase the castle's defensibility because they permit cross fire at the enemy at the southern corners of the hon-maru.
 The top of the foundation of the dai-tenshu (large donjon) is 36.3 m above sea level, and at the centre of the hon-maru, 23 m above sea level.
 The hon-maru of Fukuoka Castle was divided into a northern part and a southern part by the stone foundations for the sho-tenshu (small donjon), the chū-tenshu (medium donjon), the dai-tenshu (large donjon), and the kanritsu-shiki tenshu-kuruwa (a kuruwa formed of rectangular buildings as the final strategic position in time of siege).
 The southern part is apparently the tenshu-kuruwa (a kuruwa especially designed for the defence of the tenshu), playing the role of the tsume-no-maru (a kuruwa for the final fighting of a siege), and it is the most fortified place in the castle.
 On the northwest corner of the foundation of the tenshu, the tenshu kuruwa has in addition the kanritsu-shiki tenshu-kuruwa.
 This particular feature indicates that the castle's purpose was defensive.